li-yu/WinBatteryMan/README.md

 WinBatteryMan
 =============

-C#,Get current battery level in windows（require .Net 4.0 and above...... use windows powermanager API）
+Get current battery level in windows devices,such as notebook and tablet(require .Net 4.0 formwork and above)